Walk. Walk. Walk. Running may have been a ‘go to’ exercise when

 to back pain patients.
 Muscle strengthening and aerobic exercise are well documented

-as being effective for low back pain relief.
+to be effective for low back pain relief.

 But walking alone is not talked about as much?
 Spinal Care Clinic